 - Eligibility and transfer controls: When a LMI household moves out of an affordable unit, will the unit be made available to another LMI household?
 What entity is responsible for marketing the units and determining whether a household is eligible to purchase or rent an affordable unit?
 How will those processes be managed?
 See pages 97 to 108 and page 121 of the affordable housing and inclusionary zoning guide for examples and additional detail.

 - Control period: For how long must the units remain affordable to eligible households?
 To be consistent with the statutes (G.S.
 157-9.4), fifteen years appears to be an appropriate minimum, but research indicates that perpetual affordability is achievable with the right management and is desirable to protect the public’s investment in the housing project.
+For control periods extending decades or longer, when must the owner/manager reinvest in rehabilitation, and should the restrictions create a mechanism for negotiating the terms of investment, affordability, and monitoring at certain points in the future, so the local government and any outside entity can reevaluate their arrangement?
 Examples are provided on page 109 of the affordable housing and inclusionary zoning guide.

 Once agreement has been reached on the affordability terms for the housing project, those terms should be memorialized in appropriate legal instruments to secure the public interests.
 The most common mechanisms for protecting the public’s investment include deed restrictions (or covenants running with the land), deeds of trust, and ground leases.
 See pages 110 through 112 of the affordable housing and inclusionary zoning guide for sample language.